Illustrative scenario

 AI timetable generation

-The vice-principal, Hassan Al-Otaibi, watched Skoolia generate a complete timetable from their constraints in a demo.
-"It asked about prayer breaks, room sharing, teacher availability — everything we normally spend weeks handling manually."
+The vice-principal watches Skoolia generate a complete timetable from the school's constraints in a demo — prayer breaks, room sharing, teacher availability — everything the team normally spends weeks handling manually.

 Transparent, all-inclusive pricing

 Competing platforms charged separately for the parent portal, communication module, and analytics.
-Skoolia's Professional plan included all of these at a fixed monthly rate.
+Skoolia's Growth plan included all of these at a fixed monthly rate.
 The finance director could budget it without uncertainty.

 Realistic implementation timeline